Wedding Ceremonies

 Ring Warming

 A ring warming ceremony is such a lovely way to include all of your guests in your ceremony!
-It can be done either before the ceremony begins, or during the ceremony.
+It can be done either before the ceremony begins, or during it.

 A table can be set up at the entrance of your venue and as your guests arrive, they can hold your rings to warm them and make a wish for you both.